Last Updated on October 31, 2022 by Lawrence Berezin

 Why have these orders been ignored?

-Executive Order No. 202.8 provided in pertinent part:
+(Parking ticket) Executive Order No. 202.8 is provided in the pertinent part:

-WHEREAS, both travel-related cases and community contact transmission of COVID-19 have been documented in New York State and are expected to be continue;
+both travel-related cases and community contact transmission of COVID-19 have been documented in New York State and are expected to continue;

-WHEREAS, in order to facilitate the most timely and effective response to the COVID-19 emergency disaster,it is critical for New York State to be able to act quickly to gather, coordinate, and deploy goods, services, professionals, and volunteers of all kinds; and
+in order to facilitate the most timely and effective response to the COVID-19 emergency disaster, it is critical for New York State to be able to act quickly to gather, coordinate, and deploy goods, services, professionals, and volunteers of all kinds; and

 - Subdivision 1 of Section 503 of the Vehicle and Traffic Law, to the extent that it provides for a period of validity and expiration of a driver’s license, in order to extend for the duration of this executive order the validity of driver’s licenses that expire on or after March 1, 2020;